VivekJJadav/DSA-Quiz/README.md

-# React Quiz
+# DSA Quiz

-Check your knowledge of React.js
+Check your knowledge of Data Structure  & Algorithm